Pyro Plastics Corporation: Ships

 Pyro was a prolific and well-known manufacturer of ship models.
 Alan Bussie of oldmodelkits.com, who has done extensive research into the company's history, notes that the molds for Pyro’s very first assembly kits, a series of warships in “box scale”, were cut either in 1952 or 1953.
 These were the USS Missouri (kit #146); USS Chicago (#147); USS Shangri-La (#148), and USS Sumner (#149).
 With the success of these kits, Pyro quickly followed with a series of small sailing vessels: Mayflower (#168); Barbary Pirate (#169); USS Constitution (#170), and Santa Maria (#171); this second series included plastic hulls, wooden masts and vacuum-formed sails.

 In 1963 the original box scale sailing ships were re-issued with all-plastic parts, and the line was expanded to include the Golden Hind, the Bon Homme Richard, and the Brig of War American Privateer.
 Kits retailed from between 49 and 75 cents each.
 By 1967 the series had grown to include sixteen different subjects, notably: HMS Victory, Roman Merchant Ship and Spanish Galleon.
-In addition to the Historic Sailing Ships Series (1963-'67), Pyro's Table Top Navy series of 1/1200 ships (circa 1963) were re-boxings of kits from Eagle Models; these kits could be built full-hull or waterline and were often used in war-gaming.
+In addition to the Historic Sailing Ships Series (1963-'67), Pyro's Table Top Navy series of 1/1200 ships (circa 1963) were re-boxings of kits from Eagle Models; these kits could be built full-hull or waterline and were often used in wargaming.

 From the late 1950s on, Pyro released a steady stream of larger ship models, though exact scales were never indicated on the boxes.
 By 1967, nearly thirty had been listed in the catalog.
 Never grouped together in a specific name-series, these kits included a diverse array of subjects from antiquity to modern times, famous warships from the Age of Sail to humble contemporary working vessels.
-One of the most notable examples was the Robert E. Lee Mississippi steamboat (a model, which when completed measured 21.5 inches long).
-Attesting to the popularity of these kits, the company offered an electric Motor Unit for Ship Models, an accessory which allowed builders to adapt the larger-scale static models for operation on water.
+One of the most notable examples was the Robert E. Lee Mississippi steamboat (model which, when completed, measured 21.5 inches long).
+Attesting to the popularity of these kits, the company offered an electric motor unit for ship models, an accessory which allowed builders to adapt the larger-scale static models for operation on water.

 Pyro was equally active in the tooling of full-hull intermediate-scale ship kits, listing twelve in its 1967 catalog.
-Retailing at $1.00 to $1.25, these kits proved quite popular, and included the Cutty Sark, HMS Bounty, USS Constellation, Chinese War Junk, Gloucester Fisherman, and British Revenge.
+Retailing at $1.00 to $1.25, these kits proved quite popular, and included the Cutty Sark, HMS Bounty, USS Constellation, Chinese War Junk, Gloucester Fisherman, and English Revenge.